-Note that, unless an external sidechain is used, it’s the audio input that acts as both the program/audio signal that gets compressed and the sidechain signal that controls the compression.
+Note that, unless an external sidechain is used, the audio input acts as both the program/audio signal that gets compressed and the sidechain signal that controls the compression.

 The level detection circuit will be some sort of rectifier that turns the audio signal into DC voltage.
 This signal can be manipulated, if need be, to achieve the desired attack and release times and to alter the threshold and ratio of the compressor.

-The light source will be controlled by this DC control signal and the LDR will behave according to the amount of light it receives.
+This DC control signal will control the light source, and the LDR will behave according to the amount of light it receives.
 This will effectively control the attenuation of the gain reduction circuit.